JuarezFrenchRepo/Todai-backend/readme.md

  - POST  /api/values - creates new project

   {
     "value": "Mindfulness"

   },

-  # NOTE:  There are two other fields that will be used by the front-end:
+## NOTE:  There are two other fields that will be used by the front-end:
   "top_three" (Boolean true/false) and "value_basis"  (text)  Value basis is the reason that the value is in the user's top 3.

-- PUT /api/values/:id  - updates a given value by id:
+- PUT /api/values/:id  - updates a given value by value:

 Change the value in the project object.